Personal development and self help books review.

 I continued reading.
 I reached page 56 and decided it isn’t shocking information that to build a habit- even something you fear- you focus on the positives, put in effort until it becomes effortless.
 And then keep the habit so you don’t lose it.

 Then we read more about all the chemicals in the brain and what they do…honestly, at this point I gave up.
-If I hadn’t already participated in cognitive behavioral therapy, it might have struck me as more interesting.
+If I hadn’t already participated in cognitive behavioral therapy AND gotten a bachelors in psychology, it might have struck me as more interesting.

 But for the average reader…there are much better books out there.